lrotermund/blog/content/posts/make-go-tests-more-robust-by-fuzzy-testing.md

 configure the test.
 The struct has, for example, the "MaxCount" field, which can be used to set the maximum number of test iterations in which the function under test is tested with random parameters.
-The [Config](https://golang.org/src/testing/quick/quick.go?s=4954:5679#L167) struct has two getters that return values depending on the set fields, but more about that in the further analysis.
+The [Config](https://golang.org/src/testing/quick/quick.go?s=4954:5679#L167) struct has two getters that return values depending on the fields, but more about that in the further analysis.

 First, the function checks whether a configuration was passed.
 Since a pointer of the [Config](https://golang.org/src/testing/quick/quick.go?s=4954:5679#L167) struct is expected, nil can